 -

 Discussion.
-I encourage students and community members to talk through ideas regularly.
+I encourage students to talk through ideas regularly.

 -